AdobeDocs/campaign.en/help/common/start/using/launching-adobe-campaign.md

 💡 Details on operators and connections are available in [this section](../../../common/access/using/access-management.md).

+## Web access

+Certain parts of the application can be accessed via a web browser using an HTML user interface: reporting, delivery approval, instance monitoring, and more.

+The Web access provides an interface that is similar to the console but with a reduced set of functionalities.

+For instance, for a given operator, a campaign will show up with the following options in the console:

 ## Get your Adobe Campaign version {#getting-your-campaign-version}

 The **[!UICONTROL Help > About...]** menu lets you access the following information: